 Maria Crosby has performed on stages across the United States, Canada, Germany, France, Lithuania, Armenia, Greece, Russia, Japan and Brazil, and has participated in many orchestral and chamber music festivals, including the Aegean Verdi Festival, the Schleswig Holstein Musik Festival, the Pacific Music Festival, the Banff Chamber Music Residency, the Recontres Franco-américaines de Musique de Chambre, the Pine Mountain Music Festival, and Summerfest in Kansas City.
-Ms. Crosby received her Bachelors from Depaul University in Chicago, and her Masters from the University of Southern California in Los Angeles.
+Ms. Crosby received her bachelor’s degree from DePaul University in Chicago, and her master’s degree from the University of Southern California in Los Angeles.
 She joined the Kansas City Symphony in 2012, and lives in Brookside with her husband, KC Symphony clarinetist John Klinghammer, their dog Leo, and their magnificently fluffy cat Wuss Puss.

 3 words: Betty.
 Rae’s.
 Ice cream.

 Find yourself a really exceptional teacher, and surround yourself with musicians that are better than you.

 Cake.
 And pie.
 Can I just be inclusive and go with “dessert?”